 - financial statements

 - business correspondence

-- meeting documents
+- meeting documentsgraphs and charts

-- graphs and charts
+- graphs and chair

-- formal reports.
+formal reports.

 INFORMATION MANAGEMENT

 This theme focuses on the management of smaller computer-based information systems.
 Learners will be given opportunities to familiarise themselves with a number of commonly used applications so that they can make judgements about the appropriateness of different applications for a particular task.